bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 We use [diagram-js](https://github.com/bpmn-io/diagram-js) to draw shapes and connections.
 It provides us with ways to interact with these graphical elements as well as additional tools such as overlays that help users to build powerful BPMN viewers.
 For advanced use cases such as modeling it contributes the context pad, palette and facilities like redo/undo.

 [bpmn-moddle](https://github.com/bpmn-io/bpmn-moddle) knows about the BPMN 2.0 meta-model defined in the [BPMN 2.0 standard](http://www.omg.org/spec/BPMN/2.0/).
-It allows us to read and write BPMN 2.0 schema compliant XML documents and access BPMN related information behind shapes and connections drawn on the diagram.
+It allows us to read and write BPMN 2.0 schema-compliant XML documents and access BPMN-related information behind shapes and connections drawn on the diagram.

 On top of these two libraries, bpmn-js defines the BPMN specifics such as look and feel, modeling rules and tooling (i.e. palette).
 We will go into detail about the individual components in the following paragraphs.